 The sea is on three sides, with a harbour area dominated by a pentagonal shaped castle, and hosts exhibitions and conventions as well as being open to tourists.
 Wandering through the streets you are constantly coming back to the waterside.
 There is a tourist office at the entrance to the centro storico on Via Garibaldi.
 This organises guided tours of various sorts, but there is a well marked "tourist trail" to follow on foot.

 The largest open space in the centro storico is Largo Palmieri, which is dominated by the Palazzo Palmieri, the home of an aristocratic family who owned the building until 1921.
 The most attractive space is Piazza Garibaldi, which is roughly triangular in shape, enclosed by a series of buildings of interest, enlivened by trees including colourful oleanders.
 The piazza is lined by a number of small bars and restaurants which improve its atmosphere rather than detract from it.
-So make sure you stop at one of them for a drink or a meal - our favourite is Premiato Caffe Veneziana.
+So make sure you stop at one of them for a drink or a meal - our favourite is Premiato Caffe Veneziana, but they are all good.